repbin/repbin/doc/SERVER-INSTALL.md

 * "DBDriver": The database driver.
 Can be sqlite3 or mysql.
 * "DBURL": The URL of the database.
 For sqlite3: Path to database file.
 For mysql: connection URL: username:password@server:port/database
 * "MaxAgeSigners": Maximum number of seconds to cache signer information.
 Must be high.
-* "MaxAgeRecipients": Maximum numbre of seconds to cache RecipientConstantPublicKey information for key indeces.
+* "MaxAgeRecipients": Maximum number of seconds to cache RecipientConstantPublicKey information for key indeces.
 Must be high.